 Some variations of this recipe uses the Bourbon Whiskey instead of the Rye Whiskey.
 You could use either one of the American Whiskies.

 The orange bitters are optional, and some recipe variations completely omit the orange bitters.

-This recipe is also served stirred instead of shaken.
-To stir add all the ingredients into the shaker with ice and use a long bar spoon.
+- This recipe is also served stirred instead of shaken.
+If you like it stirred, add all the ingredients into the shaker with ice and use a long bar spoon.